Sponsor and status

 Length: 2 pages

-This bill was introduced on June 9, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 9, 2015, in a previous session of Congress, but it did not receive a vote.

 Jun 9, 2015